-The ultimate packing for Patagonia guide
+The ultimate packing guide for Patagonia

-What I packed for Patagonia:
+What I packed for a trip to Patagonia:

 I kept reading about wind pants in my research and I was clueless.
 So I went straight to the outdoor source, REI, and they graciously offered up these rather comfy REI Co-op Screeline Hybrid pants that are yes, wind resistant, but honestly, just fun pants to wear anytime.
 The description says they’re “crafted for high-performance hikers and climbers.”
 Yeah, that’s not me, but truth be told, I wore these pants every day of my trip.
 They were not only a great fit, but did the job of keeping me warm on even our windiest days.
 As I was packing for Patagonia, these were the first item in my bag!